spirrobe/dolueg2figures/README.md

 Instead of a windmap, a similar type is the stationmap, which creates a map with markers, where nearby markers are combined.
 Each marker is numbered according to the passed in order of the list.
 As there are no real data needed, t0 and t1 can be set to a minimal timespan and any code for a station can be used as only the metadata of latitude and longitude are used.

+## other keywords
+- for xy-plots the indexcode can be explicitly set or defaults to the first one of the codelist otherwise
+- which values to remove after the db output can be done via
+  - removing values below a threshold, e.g. minvalue=-9999
+  - removing values above  a threshold, e.g. maxvalue=1000
+- set the zlog directly instead of as figure options via zlog=True
+- choose values to multiply (or divide) the database output with via mutliplier=[values]
+- choose values to offset (+ or -) the database output with via offset=[values]
+- **kwargs can be used to be passed onto the called plotroutine, refer to their documentation for more information

+## default lineopt options
+These lineoptions are passed in via either a dict with an entry directly for each code or a dict containing just the entries in which case the entry is extended to all codes
+- use the following color code for this series 'color': defaultcolors[0] (defaultcolormap can be read by defaultct())
+- the linestyle to use 'ls': '-'
+- the linewidth to use 'lw': 1.5
+- the marker (defaults to no markers) to use: 'marker': None
+- the size of the marker defaults to if used: 'markersize': 5
+- the fill color of the marker: 'markerfacecolor': defaultcolors[0]
+- the border of the marker: 'markeredgecolor': '#000000'
+- the alpha level of the line/marker to use: 'alpha': 0.85,
+- what to enter into the legend if not the autoselection is used: 'label': ''

 ## default figure options
 figopt is a dict containing the following keys